Placement Assessment & Educational Planning | Westmoreland County Community College, Youngwood, Pennsylvania

 planning/advising session, we recommend that you review the following information with your student prior to their visit with a pathways advisor to ensure all questions/concerns are addressed at that time:

-• Discuss class preferences prior to their visit—days/times, education center, course delivery method (traditional classroom setting, online, blended, hybrid, etc.), types of courses (dependent on placement and program requirements), etc.
+• Discuss class preferences prior to their visit—days/times, location, course delivery method (traditional classroom setting, online, blended, hybrid, etc.), types of courses (dependent on placement and program requirements), etc.

-• Make certain the student brings his/her username and password for the portal as well as all questions/concerns that need to be addressed.
+• Make certain the student brings their username and password for the portal as well as all questions/concerns that need to be addressed.